2018 Southend-on-Sea Borough Council election

-Elections to Southend-on-Sea Borough Council took place on 3 May 2018.
+The 2018 Southend-on-Sea Borough Council election took place on 3 May 2018 to elect members to Southend-on-Sea Borough Council in Essex, England.
 This was on the same day as other local elections across the United Kingdom.

 Composition

 Directly after the 2016 election the composition of the council was:

 Prior to the election the composition of the council was:

 After the election, the composition of the council was: